 Respiration is the process that all living organisms use to get the energy they need.
 Plants use the glucose produced in photosynthesis and convert it into the energy needed for the living processes in green plants:

 C6H12O6 + 6O2 6CO2 + 6H2O + Energy

 A simple experiment can be done to prove that green plants photosynthesise:

 Step 1: Boil the leaf in water for around 10 minutes to soften the leaf.

-Step 2: Place the leaf in a boiling tube containing methylated spirit an heat for a further 10 minutes to remove the chlorophyll from the leaf (IMPORTANT: Make sure the bunsen burner is switched off before using the methylated spirit as it is highly flammable)
+Step 2: Place the leaf in a boiling tube containing methylated spirit (or ethanol) and heat for a further 10 minutes to remove the chlorophyll from the leaf.

-The white of a variagated leaf does not contain any chlorophyll.
+The white of a variegated leaf does not contain any chlorophyll.
 What would you expect to see happen when this type of leaf is tested for starch?

 We will now answer some more questions on photosynthesis and the importance of leaves.